downlinko/downlinko.github.io/_posts/development/2018-08-06-download-install-python-2-7-windows.md

 Enter "<kbd>PYTHONPATH</kbd>" as variable name.
 Enter the `[PYTHON_INSTALL_DIR]` as variable value.

-In this tutorial the installation directory is: `C:\Python27`.
+In this tutorial, the installation directory is `C:\Python27`.

 Click `OK`.